elotroalex/chiens/_texts/translation.md

 - their chatter, their harmony, their measure
 - what was required of my nerves
 - of my panic
-- {: .pr} of my eternal-vagabond cry, and the sweat's dice from my sweating face, to do what I did, my son
+- {: .pr} of my eternal-vagabond cry, and the thimblefuls of sweat from my sweaty face, to do what I did, my son
 - oh, the river of my insane muscles
 - oh, the jolt of my blood
 - {: .pr} oh, the stuttering of my blood in the visceral forge.